huntlylee/sonography_ESCC/README.md

 ### 🧰 Prerequisites
 Before you begin, ensure you have the following installed:

--Python 3.8 or above
+- Python 3.8 or above
--Jupyter Notebook
+- Jupyter Notebook
--Required Python libraries: pandas, numpy, scikit-learn, matplotlib, xgboost, lightgbm, joblib
+- Required Python libraries: pandas, numpy, scikit-learn, matplotlib, xgboost, lightgbm, joblib

 You can install the required libraries using the following command: